bitlabstudio/django-dashboard-app/README.rst

 2. Your dashboard provides an endpoint that can be called by your apps whenever a new user signs up.

-Both methods should be possible with this app.
+Ultimately, both methods should be possible with this app.
+Currently only the first way is implemented.

 The dashboard itself will consist of many plugins.
 Each plugin is a reusable Django app of it's own.
 This allows you to write any kind of plugin for any